ftgTUGraz/LLM4ADSTest/README.md

 Contributions are welcome—feel free to suggest new papers via issues or pull requests.

 ## Citation
-If you think this repo is usful, please cite it.
+If you think this repo is useful, please cite it.
 ```bibtex

 ```